Etrunon/PSOMapExploration/README.md

-# Bio-Inspired Artificial Intelligence course project
+# BIO-AI course project: Exploring a resource map with a PSO algorithm

 ## Project structure
 The repository is divided into three main folders: